how to use bluetooth on raspberry pi

 If you don’t have a GUI, it’s the same thing, but remember that some dependencies may be required (ex: audio packages to use a Bluetooth speaker).

-I tested it for this article, and it worked directly, just press the Bluetooth button and follow the instructions given above.
+I tested it for this article, and it worked perfectly.
+Just press the Bluetooth button and follow the instructions given above.

 If needed, you can then go to “Preferences” > “Mouse & keyboard settings” to configure advanced options (mouse speed, for example).

-If you are into retro-gaming and play Retropie on your Raspberry Pi, keep in mind that it’s definitely possible to use a wireless controller with it, even in Bluetooth (like the PS4 controllers).
+If you are into retro-gaming and play Retropie on your Raspberry Pi, keep in mind that it’s definitely possible to use a wireless controller with it, even in Bluetooth mode (like PS4 controllers).

-I have several tutorials about this on this website, I’ll let you check them for more detail if you are interested:
+I have several tutorials about this on this website, I’ll let you check them out for more details if you’re interested:

 discoverable on

-I connected it to my laptop, but I didn’t have much success in terms of applications I could use with this connection, so I don’t know how useful this can be (I guess you should be able to transfer files, but it didn’t work for me).
+I connected it to my laptop, but I didn’t have much success in terms of applications I could use with this connection, so I don’t know how useful this can be.
+In theory, I guess you should be able to transfer files, but it didn’t work for me.

 Whenever you’re ready, here are other ways I can help you: